deeplearning4j/deeplearning4j-docs/differentiableprogramming.md

 By altering the neural network's parameters, the algorithm can be adjusted to produce less error.
 By using backpropagation, an objective function, and an updating mechanism for the parameters, the algorithm's model can be written and rewritten until error is minimized.
 The creation of that machine-learning model can be called differentiable programming.

+Sometimes the relation between the parameters of a model and the error it produces is difficult or impossible to differentiate.
+For example, the relationship between actions and rewards in reinforcement learning can be difficult to establish, because rewards in a simulated environment like a game may be sparse, or awarded so occasionally that it is hard to know why.

 ## Yann LeCun Proposes a New Buzzword

 Yann LeCun described [differentiable programming](https://www.facebook.com/yann.lecun/posts/10155003011462143) like this: